Commercial Lending Portal Redesign

 problem

-The existing portal was effective for smaller banks handling simpler loans but struggled to scale for more complex cases.
+The existing portal was successful for handling straightforward loans, but it broke down for larger, more complex scenarios.
 Key limitations included:

 Old Information Architecture